enszrlu/NextStep/README.md

 <div id="nextstep-step1">Onboard Step</div>
 ```

-### Routing During a Tour

-NextStep allows you to navigate between different routes during a tour using the `nextRoute` and `prevRoute` properties in the step object.
-These properties enable seamless transitions between different pages or sections of your application.

-- `nextRoute`: Specifies the route to navigate to when the "Next" button is clicked.
-- `prevRoute`: Specifies the route to navigate to when the "Previous" button is clicked.

-When `nextRoute` or `prevRoute` is provided, NextStep will use Next.js's `next/navigation` to navigate to the specified route.

 ### Using NextStepViewport and viewportID

-**Only available after > v1.1.x**
 When a selector is in a scrollable area, it is best to wrap the content of the scrollable area with `NextStepViewport`.
 This component takes `children` and an `id` as prop.
 By providing the `viewportID` to the step, NextStep will target this element within the viewport.
 This ensures that the step is anchored to the element even if the container is scrollable.

 Here's an example of how to use `NextStepViewport`: